ShehzadMohammed/Review-Trackers-Project/README.md

 ## Stretch Goals Met:
 - CI
 - Kubernetes
-- \ip however this does not work in Kubernetes due to kubeproxy. ~ No solution to this as of today however they are working on iptable implementation into kubernetes in the future.
+- \ip however this does not work in Kubernetes due to pods. ~ No solution to this as of today however they are working on iptable implementation into kubernetes in the future.

 Hopefully this demonstrates that I am willing to go the mile for Review Trackers!
 This is not even close to my best work very rushed and lots of interruptions throughout the process.
 I love to be a review tracker :)